Whistler Blackcomb: Whistler Mountain Bike Park

 The Whistler Mountain Bike Park celebrated its 10th anniversary in 2008.
 Having consistently grown since its inception, it sees an average of 100,000 bikers each summer.

-The Whistler Mountain Bike Park uses the Fitzsimmons and Garbanzo quad chairlifts, as well as the Whistler Village Gondola and Creekside Gondola to shuttle bikers to around midstation, at 1,200 m.
+The Whistler Mountain Bike Park uses the Fitzsimmons 8 and Garbanzo quad lifts, as well as the Whistler Village Gondola and Creekside Gondola to shuttle bikers to around midstation, at 1,200 m.
 The park has 47+ trails for all skill levels totaling 250 km + of trails.
 There are smooth trails with gentle banked corners for beginners, steep twisty trails for intermediates, tight trails with jumps and stunts for advanced riders, and challenging trails with giant jumps, drops, and root-strewn terrain for the experts.

-During the summer, high speed quad chairlifts (Fitzsimmons and Garbanzo) used by the bike park have every second chair replaced with a bike rack.
+During the summer, Fitzsimmons 8 and Garbanzo are used for bike hauls, with select chairs having their seats replaced with a bike rack.
 These racks fit four bikes, three in grooves and one on a hook on the side of the chair.
 The bikers then get on the next chair which is a normal passenger carrier.
+The Fitzsimmons chair, the most popular on the mountain, used this system until 2023.
+The updated Fitz chair opening December 12, 2023 updated the capacity from 2 per chair to five.
+The updated chair features many seats, and 4 front tire slots on the back, as well as a hook on the side for a fifth bike.